Raymond Robinson (Green Man): Legacy

-Filmmaker Tisha York planned to direct and publish a film based on the Green Man urban legend, titled Route 351, in 2008, intending to complete it in 2009.
-Shooting was delayed by the Great Recession and is on hold.
-York holds the film rights to the story, though a complete documentary was never made.
+Filmmaker Tisha York planned to direct and publish the film Route 351 based on the Green Man urban legend in 2008, intending to complete it in 2009.
+Shooting was delayed by the economic crisis of 2008 and has officially been on hold since then.
+York holds the film rights to the story, though a complete documentary has yet to be made.